-Program tank permit initiatives have resulted in approximately 93% of the tanks required to have financial responsibility being in compliance with the rule.
+Program tank permit initiatives have resulted in approximately 90% of the tanks required to have financial responsibility being in compliance with the rule.
 The remaining tanks will not be permitted and will be shut-down if financial responsibility coverage is not verified.
 The closure of federally regulated tanks will continue, but at a slower pace than experienced over the past few years.
 Closure of out-of-service residential heating fuel tanks is continuing as realtors and lenders recognize the potential problems and liability.

 Proactive educational outreach efforts and annual inspections by the Department and its agents have resulted in a high level of regulatory compliance, and a reduction of system failures and environmental contamination.
 Mandates required in the Federal Energy Bill of 2005 that must be implemented in Wisconsin by August 2012 will have a significant positive impact on release reduction as the requirement for secondary containment and owner/operator training is implemented with revisions to the administrative code.
 The ongoing regulatory challenges are owner operational compliance with leak detection.
-This past year the department partnered with trade associations working with the regulated community to provide training related to the revised Comm 10 and the pending operator training.
+The department has partnered with trade associations working with the regulated community to provide training related to the revised Comm 10 and the pending operator training.

 Wisconsin has over 6,600 abandon underground storage tanks (USTs).
 Many of the tanks are on property of indigent owners.
-The 2009 Wisconsin Act 28 modified ss.101.143 (3), Stats, and provided Commerce with \$100,000 per year from the petroleum inspection fund to contract for the closure of abandon USTs.
+The 2009 Wisconsin Act 28 modified ss.101.143 (3), Stats, with the creation of ss.
+101.1435, Stats, and provided Commerce with \$100,000 per year from the petroleum inspection fund to contract for the closure of abandon USTs.
 Internally this program is referred to as the "PIF tank closure" program.
 The owner must give Commerce authorization to access the property and remove the UST(s), Commerce will procure the contractor via low bid, and subsequently place a lien against the property for the amount of the tank closure.
 The PIF closure covers the excavation and backfill, removing the islands, scrapping the tank(s) and piping, soil assessment when required, and removal of existing canopy.
-Canopies are taken down to eliminate the risk that the footing zone may weaken as a result of excavation and consequently the structural integrity susceptible to wind.
+In some situations, canopies are taken down to eliminate the risk that the footing zone may weaken as a result of excavation and consequently the structural integrity susceptible to wind.

 The closure program comes with challenges, such as: locating and communicating with the property owner and the owner agreeing to a lien against the property.
 On the positive side is the cooperation of the Department of Justice (DOJ) to include authorization for Commerce to remove tanks under the PIF program in judgments served for non compliance with tank closure requirements.
 Some owners found the financial means to remove tanks when approached with the possibility of DOJ referral.
+Currently the department has more tanks eligible for closure under the statute than annual budget money available.